JonatasCamargo/Automatizando_emails_com_python/README.md

 Generally, this information includes:

-The SMTP server address;
+-The SMTP server address;
-The shipping port;
+-The shipping port;
-Your credentials (username and password).
+-Your credentials (username and password).

 In the code "automatizando_emails_com_python", it will demonstrate how to make the connections and send examples.
 For more information about the libraries used, visit the org page of each one.
 Thanks!

 DESCRIÇÃO EM PORTUGUÊS:
 Enviar emails é uma tarefa muito útil em várias aplicações, como envio de notificações, newsletters e mensagens automatizadas.